 |Contribution to the Square Refurbishment (10yrs)||3,000||3,000|

 |Contribution to Service 88||2,500||2,500|

 |Working Together Programme||2,500||0|

-All discussions about our budgets are held in public meetings prior to budget setting, usually in October.
+All discussions about the Town Council’s budgets are held in public meetings prior to budget setting, usually in January.
 This is when the explanations and rationale can be heard – and the public have opportunities to ask questions.
-Decisions are then included in the minutes of these meetings and are published on our website.

 The rationale behind the changes in the budget can be found on the website in the report by the Town Clerk attached to the agenda for the extraordinary meeting of the Town Council held on 28 January 2020 with further information regarding the decision of the Town Council available in the minutes.